Skip to main content

 — Jack Ramsey, CEO, TripStax

-This capability allows TMCs and corporates to:
+This capability allows TMCs and travel businesses to:

 • Compare the environmental impact of travel options

-🛡️ Sustainability Meets Duty of Care
+๐Ÿ›ก๏ธ Sustainability Meets Duty of Care

-In 2023, 88% of all bookings within the TripStax Core received requests from third-party providers such as security and wellness services—a 54% increase year on year.
-This suggests a growing demand for platforms that offer not just environmental oversight but also enhanced duty of care and risk management.
+Sustainable travel is about more than reducing energy consumption or cutting emissions.
+It also encompasses traveller wellbeing, safety, and ethical decision-making.
+In 2023, 88% of all bookings within the TripStax Core received requests from third-party providers such as security and wellness services — a 54% increase year on year.

-💡 The Role of Modularity and Flexibility
+๐Ÿ’ก The Role of Modularity and Flexibility

 “Clients can start with The TripStax Core connected to one or two TripStax modules, and add further modules in their own timeframe, without disrupting their business-as-usual workflows.”